129. The Calf

 Email Poem |

-Analysis and Comments on 129.
+Comments, Analysis, and Meaning on 129.
 The Calf

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 129.
 The Calf here.